serraict/wetering-production-control/work/doing.md

      - ✓ Support field filtering (hidden fields)
      - ✓ Handle field ordering
      - ✓ Apply formatters based on type hints
-   - Create DataTable component:
-     - ✓ Create base DataTable that wraps column generation from model
+   - ✓ Create ServerSidePaginatingTable:
+     - ✓ Model-driven columns
-     - Add server-side pagination support (next)
+     - Server-side pagination support
-     - Add custom actions support
+       - State should be stored per tab, not globally
+       - Pagination interface should be clean python
-     - Update products page to use DataTable
+     - Update products page to use table
-     - Update spacing page to use DataTable
-     - Add tests for DataTable component
    - Create table data formatter utility:
      - Add date formatting
      - Add decimal formatting
      - Support custom field formatting
+   - Update existing pages:
+     - Update spacing page to use ServerSidePaginatingTable
+     - Add tests for shared components
-1. Integrate into command line application
+2. Integrate into command line application
    - List records with an error
    - List record with a specific error
-1. Implement correction functionality:
+3. Implement correction functionality:
    - Integrate into the CLI applications.
 Retrieve specific errors and for each record with that error, issue a correcting command.
    - Create editor interface for spacing records
    - Integrate with OpTech API to send corrections to Technison